Sinnombre/Miller---Insight-Challenge/README.md

 save is redundant.
 Because all friendships are reciprocal, B being in the set of A's friends implies that A is a member of B's friends as well.
-However, at least in the time frame we were given, I couldn't come up with any way to use this to halve the data requirements (and possibly make a code which ran faster too).
+However, at least in the time frame we were given, I couldn't come up with any way to use this to halve the data requirements (and possibly make the code run faster too).
 I mean, I could just make a giant table comparing everyone to everyone else, but unless we are considering 6+ order friendships or something that is bound to be way less efficient.
 The problem is that if only one person records each